Aveek-Saha/blog/content/post/finding-main-characters.md

      x.append(entity['text'])
 {{< / highlight >}}

 The `x` array contains all the occurences of characters mentioned in the book.
-Then the punctuation like commas and semicolons that might occour in the names is removed.
+Then the punctuation like commas and semicolons that might occur in the names is removed.

 {{< highlight python >}}
 # Remove any punctuation within the names